Nancy Kerrigan: 1991–1993 competitions

 Kerrigan's rise at the national level continued when she placed third at the 1991 U.S. Figure Skating Championships.
 She qualified for the 1991 World Figure Skating Championships, where she won the bronze medal.
 Her medal was part of the first-ever sweep of the women's podium by a single country at the World Championships, as her teammates Kristi Yamaguchi and Tonya Harding won gold and silver, respectively.

 In the 1992 season, Kerrigan again improved on her placement at the previous year's national championships by finishing second.
 She won a bronze medal (Yamaguchi took the gold) in the 1992 Winter Olympics and earned the silver medal at the 1992 World Championships.

 The following season—with Yamaguchi retired from eligible competition—Kerrigan became United States champion, even though her performance was flawed.
 She admitted that she would have to improve her skating in time for the World Championships.
 She won the short program at the World Championships in Prague, but had a disastrous free skate that resulted in her tumbling to fifth in the standings.
 It was followed by an even worse performance at a televised pro-am event, where she fell three times, botched the landing of another jump, and appeared dazed and depressed, losing to 1988 Olympian Caryn Kadavy.

-Before and after the 1992 Olympics, she had many corporate sponsorship contracts (with companies such as Campbell's Soup, Evian, Reebok, and Seiko) and opportunities to perform professionally, which were permitted after the International Skating Union abolished the earlier strict amateur status rules that had governed eligibility for the sport.
+Before and after the 1992 Olympics, Kerrigan had many corporate sponsorship contracts (with companies such as Campbell's Soup, Evian, Reebok, and Seiko) and opportunities to perform professionally, which were permitted after the International Skating Union abolished the earlier strict amateur status rules that had governed eligibility for the sport.
 In preparation for the 1994 Winter Olympics, she curtailed these activities to focus on her training, instead.
 She also began working with a sports psychologist to better handle her nerves in competition.